cristinafsanz/jekyll-now/_posts/2016-07-01-how-idea-emerge.md

 ---
 layout: post
-title: How does a new idea emerge?
+title: How a new idea emerges
 date: 2016-07-01
 ---